spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 and double check the environment logs to verify that every variable was set to the correct value.
-More complicated examples of the use of this function may be found in the ``r`` and in the ``python`` package.
+More complicated examples of the use of this function may be found in the ``r`` and ``python`` package.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Attach attributes to other packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Build tools usually provide also a set of executables that can be used when another package is being installed.
+Build tools usually also provide a set of executables that can be used when another package is being installed.
 Spack gives the opportunity to monkey-patch dependent modules and attach attributes to them.
-This helps making the packager experience as similar as possible to what would have been the manual installation of the same package.
+This helps make the packager experience as similar as possible to what would have been the manual installation of the same package.

 An example here is the ``automake`` package, which overrides